towhids72/ChicagoCrimeApplication/README.md

       * `python -m streamlit run streamlit_dashboard.py --server.address 0.0.0.0 --server.port 8050`
     * Now open http://0.0.0.0:8050 on your browser, you will see streamlit dashboard

+###Warnings
+First time it may take a bit longer to load the map, it tries to cache the data, after that it will load faster

 ## Future Improvements
 There are some improvements that we can implement in code, first somehow we should get notified when there is a critical error(e.g. error while loading the streamlit dashboard).
 We can use tools like Sentry, or use alerting modules to